rableenkaurkapoor/Housing-Price-Analysis-Dashboard---Word-Excel-Tableau-Python/README.md

 ---

 ## About
-In this project, I analyzed housing market trends and property pricing factors using Excel, Tableau, Power BI, and Python.
+In this project, I analyzed housing market trends and property pricing factors using Excel, Tableau and Python.
 Built dashboards, KPIs, geographic analysis, and visual storytelling reports to identify pricing patterns and support data-driven decision-making.